Azure/kubernetes-kms/README.md

     The output should match `mykey: bXlkYXRh`, which is the encoded data of `mydata`.

+## Rotation

+Refer to [doc](docs/rotation.md) for steps to rotate the KMS Key on an existing cluster.

 ## Contributing

 The KMS Plugin for Key Vault project welcomes contributions and suggestions.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.